If you’re thinking of getting a hair transplant surgery, you probably have a ton of questions about the FUE technique.

 Will FUE leave scars?

-Yes, and no. Depending on your scalp and skin conditions, an FUE transplant can either cause minimal (much less visible compared to FUT) scarring or no scarring at all.
-Of course, the precision and the experience of the surgeon are of utmost importance if you want to have the perfect results without any scars.
+It depends on your scalp and skin conditions, an FUE transplant can either cause minimal (much less visible compared to FUT) scarring which quickly heals after a time.
+Of course, the precision and the experience of the surgeon are of utmost importance if you want to have the perfect results.

 Does FUE look natural?